 Their time finally arrived in full force with the emergence of…

 The chief characteristic of the mass man is not brutality and backwardness, but his isolation and lack of normal social relationships. — Hanna Arendt

 Our national response to Covid vastly expanded the institutionalized scope of Trump Derangement Syndrome to include top-down totalitarian measures not only from federal, state and municipal government agencies alike, but from private corporations as well — especially the corporate and technomedia cartels.
 It did so by isolating us first, then vastly expanding our definitions of normal social relationships.
-Trump Derangement Syndrome and Covid mandates suddenly became the new normal.
+Like default addiction, Trump Derangement Syndrome and Covid mandates suddenly became the new normal.

 Each new Covid lockdown, mask, vaccine or other mandate introduced additional levels of irrationality, incoherence, and corporeal substance to the existing mass formation psychosis of Trump Derangement Syndrome.
 Each new level of irrationality and incoherence only reinforced the collective solidarity of those who suffered from it — not to mention the collective enmity they felt towards those who stood apart from them.
-Eventually, so great was the hatred that ensued for those who refused to participate in the madness that they were publicly accused en masse of killing those who did.
+Eventually, so great was the hatred that ensued for those who refused to participate in the madness that they were publicly accused en masse of murdering those who did.

 Contrary to the claims of those who suffered from it, Trump Derangement Syndrome — not science — was the driving force behind blue-state and blue-city reactions to Covid…